-6.9.5 Secure communication using https
+6.8.5 Secure communication using https

-According to Enel specifications https communication is activated by default.
+The https communication is activated by default.
 This protocol provides encrypted communication using TLS (Transport Layer Security).
 Such as bidirectional encryption of communications between a client and server protects against eavesdropping and tampering of the communication, by creating a secure channel over an insecure network.